kimadeline/hello-world-ort-node/README.md

 # Packaging

-Run `npm run vsce`, and install the resulting VSIX with the "Instal from VSIX..." command.
+Run `npm run vsce`, and install the resulting VSIX with the "Install from VSIX..." command.
 Open the developer console with the "Developer: Toggle Developer Tools" command, and then run the "Hello World" command, results should appear in the developer console.